 If the script is run without any parameters it will print a help message outlining its use.
-More information can be found on Using gitsync to Update pfSense Between Snapshots.
+More information can be found at Using gitsync to Update pfSense Between Snapshots.

 installpkg / listpkg / uninstallpkg¶

-These scripts interface with the pfSense package system in a similar way to the
+These scripts interface with the package system in a similar way to the GUI.

-GUI.
-These are primarily used for debugging package issues, comparing
+These are primarily used for debugging package issues, comparing information in

 config.xml compared to the package database.